 TIPS can be purchased directly from the government via the TreasuryDirect website, but only if they are held in a nonretirement account.
 The Treasury issues TIPS throughout the year in maturities of five, 10 and 30 years.
 It periodically publishes an auction schedule that enables investors to plan such purchases.

 Each month, the principal on your individual TIPS is adjusted based on the inflation rate as measured by the Consumer Price Index for All Urban Consumers, or CPI-U.

 Zvi Bodie, a professor of management at Boston University, recently generated some buzz in personal finance circles by urging individual investors to consider purchasing individual TIPS rather than stocks as a cornerstone of their retirement planning strategy.

 Bodie -- who has written extensively on pension management and retirement planning -- offered an expanded take on his argument in the book "Risk Less and Prosper: Your Guide to Safer Investing," co-written with Rachelle Taqqu.

 But is the strategy wise?

-If you have planned future expenses and know you will need a certain amount of money at a specific time, you may be a good candidate for buying individual TIPS, says Patrick Collins Jr., a Certified Financial Planner professional with Greenspring Wealth Management in Towson, Maryland.
+If you have planned future expenses and know you will need a certain amount of money at a specific time, you may be a good candidate for buying individual TIPS, says Patrick Collins Jr., CFP professional with Greenspring Wealth Management in Towson, Maryland.